it's weird, it's average 🤷♀️

 She started shaking her finger at me and tried to say several things at once until she asked, “Are you leaving now?
 Do you want to walk out with me?”

-Her invitation was so shocking.
+Her invitation was shocking.
 I was only trying to express some anger – maybe a tad inappropriately.
 Slug was not a friend and I wasn’t sure if she was even an ally.
 I just needed to hear myself say the words to someone.
 I didn’t actually expect any validation.
 Real, authentic, validation is gold and receiving it from others is rare for me.
 This was especially shocking coming from Slug because, since the day we started this job, when it was 5 o’clock, she was gone.

 “I try to keep my distance from everyone.”
 Ohhh.